 Looking for something unique and budget-friendly to present as gifts to friends and family at your engagement party?
 The secret is to give gifts that are meaningful to you as a couple, but not necessarily luxurious or costly.
-Then, present these in truly stylish packaging that you’ve crafted yourself!
+Then, present these in truly stylish packaging with a touch of glam that you’ve crafted yourself!
 The effort and attention to detail will say just as much as the thoughtful gifts inside.

 The budget-friendly (and fun) part comes in the form of materials and embellishments that you have right at home or can easily find at a crafts store or flea market.
 The “wow factor” comes with your own creativity…and a little inspiration from our packaging tips below!

 Tip #1 Find ready-to-use fabric wraps – Wrapping with fabric immediately says “special.”
 Look around the house for extra fabric in luxurious textures and finishes (silk, organza, chiffon, brocade, lace) to add even more glam to your gifts.
 Don’t overlook old scarves, bandanas, and handkerchiefs either.
 Hint: To make the fancy lace embellishment (picture on left), we wrapped a candle using a 17” organza fabric, a wide strip of lace fabric, and a bow made from two different strips of fabric.
 Then we attached a simple three-pearl brooch to complete the bow using a glue gun.
 Alternatively, you can also make a simple yet stylish presentation with just the fabric alone (picture on right).